Yarn/AutoScreenOnOff/README.md

 # Auto Screen OnOff

 ## Overview
-*an android app to turn on/off screen automatically by detecting values from proximity sensor.*
+An android app to turn on/off screen automatically by detecting values from proximity, light, and magnet sensors.
+Requires android 4.3 due to it using uncalibrated magnet sensor data.
+This program is designed for use with a case that has a metal plate in the front flap part. (also assumes your magnet sensor works the same as my HTC One)
+It also has a mode that will use the light sensor to try to filter out false positives from the proximity sensor.
+If you only want to use the proximity sensor you should look at https://github.com/plateaukao/AutoScreenOnOff

 ## Features
+0. Assume everything is broken.
-1. By detecting p-sensor, automatically turn on/off the screen for you.
+1. By detecting p-sensor and light sensor, or magnet sensor automatically turn on/off the screen for you.
-2. Allows you to only enable the function during charging.
-3. Allows you to disable the feature when the screen is rotated.
 4. Separate timeout values for screen on/off delay to prevent from accidentally triggering the feature.
 5. A widget is supported to quickly toggle the function.
-6. Notification is supported to quickly toggle function, or directly turn screen off.

 ### How it works
 Modify Settings in "Auto Screen Settings" app and enable the function